This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 3. Castle District (Hradčany)

 Yes, it’s hard to top the history of the Old Town and Lesser Town.
 But that doesn’t stop Hradčany from trying.
 You see, this is the Castle District.
-It’s a neighbourhood where the dream of being a prince or princess feels like it’s dangling at your fingertips.

 But here you’ll find a portal to the past, where museums and galleries hold the fort, while cathedrals and grand buildings create an impeccable skyline.